AleoNet/ARCs/arc-0004/README.md

 ## Specification

 Each flagged operation is identical to the current halting instruction except it doesn't halt and it returns another return value that is a boolean.

-The flagged operations are different from wrapped (e.g. abs.w) or lossy (e.g. cast.lossy) operations.
-It is important that the flagged operation have the same semantics as the current halting instruction except for the halting behavior, for ease of use by compilers.
+The flagged operations are different from wrapped (e.g. `abs.w`) or lossy (e.g. `cast.lossy`) operations.
+It is important that the flagged operation have the same semantics as the current halting instruction except for the halting behavior and extra return value, for ease of use by compilers.

 | Current Halting Opcode | New Flagged Opcode |
 |:-------------------:|:-----------------------:|